chriswooten/football/README.md

  - 4th place is assigned pick 7 in the next season
  - 5th and 6th place are assigned picks 5 and 6.
 Team with highest potential points is assigned pick 6 while the other team is assigned pick 5
  - Everyone else is assigned picks 1, 2, 3, and 4.
 Team with highest potential points is assigned pick 4, next highest is assigned pick 3, next highest is assigned pick 2, and fewest is assigned pick 1.
+ - Please note, the third-round-reversal is ***only*** for startup.
+Future rookie drafts are straight up drafts, like NFL rookie draft.

 ### Rookie Draft Prices
 | Round | Pick 1 | Pick 2 | Pick 3 | Pick 4 | Pick 5 | Pick 6 | Pick 7 | Pick 8 | Pick 9 | Pick 10 |